neutrinojs/neutrino/docs/middleware/neutrino-middleware-image-loader/README.md

 ```

 - `limit`: Return a Data URL if the file is smaller than a byte limit.
-- `svg`: Set options for the file-loader used when loading svg files.
+- `svg`: Set options for the url-loader used when loading svg files.
 - `img`: Set options for the url-loader used when loading png, jpeg, and gif files.
 - `ico`: Set options for the url-loader used when loading ico files.